 1. To set this up in Webgility you need to have your Single unit item in QuickBooks.

-2. Make sure you have your variants set up as the quantity in the packs.
-In this case, there are 1lb, 2lb, 5lb, and 10lb bags.
+2. Make sure you have your variants set up as the quantity in packs on the online store.

 3. In Webgility each of the variants should be mapped to a single item in QuickBooks.
-Learn more about mapping, here.

-4. Once the product is mapped go to Products and hover the mouse over the small triangle to see the popup menu and select Quantity/Weight
+4. Once the product is mapped go to Products and hover the mouse over the small triangle to see the popup menu and select Quantity/Weight.

 5. In the pop-up, use the search feature to look for the online Store SKU.